-The following data contains the proposed media schedule for the display ads, card decks and direct mail campaign.
+The following data contains the proposed media schedule for the display ads, card decks, and direct mail campaigns.
 Included within the associated schedules are the cost and the total number of ad impressions.

 In order to further identify specific segments, we compiled data from the latest issue of Applicable Magazine to identify the industries with the most target prospects.
 This information was taken into account during our selection process.

 We also conducted an analysis of previous Acme ad campaigns.
 Although there was a lot of data, most of it looked either inaccurate or incomplete.
 However, we were still able to compile enough information to give us helpful insights into what has and has not been working.
 The brief notes should be self-explanatory.

 With the help of Adscope, we were able to compile the past 12-month history of our competitor’s campaigns.
 Although there appear to be a few missing publications with the associated missing data, there is still enough to see the competitive trends.
 It is interesting to note that the larger ACE specific vendors did not advertise for the entire year.
 It is also interesting to see where different competitors felt the market was addressed.

 Viewing this competitive data allows us to consider either a blocking campaign where we match competitors or a separatist campaign where we fish in a different pond entirely–or, a mix of the two.
 The data also allows us to see how aggressive the competition is and where they are concentrating their efforts.
 It is noteworthy to see the efforts used by Misc.
 Software to initiate their branding campaign.